Pau0031/CKAN-SpecNet/README.md

 `swgdrug` and the digitized external spectra are not used for training and are only used for external robustness evaluation.

-All spectra are represented on a unified IR grid.

 Main fields:

 ```text